 9) Sikkim came under the suzerainty of India, with the condition that it would retain its independence, by the treaty signed between the Chogyal and the then Indian Prime Minister Jawaharlal Nehru.
 This pact gave the Indians control of external affairs on behalf of Sikkimese.

 10) Trade between India and Tibet continued to flourish through the Nathula and Jelepla passes.
 These border passes were sealed when the Sino-Indian War in 1962, which deprived Gangtok of its trading business.
 The Nathula pass was finally opened for restricted exchange 2006, fuelling hopes of economic boom.

 11) We will find many things in Sikkim originated from Tibet.
 The king of Sikkim is from Tibet.
-In monasteries of Sikkim, you will get monks from Tibet.
-In many villages of Sikkim, you will see Tibetan refugees.
-Tibetan music, food, dress, musk all you get in Sikkim.
+In monasteries of Sikkim, you would get monks from Tibet.
+In many villages of Sikkim, you would see Tibetan refugees.
+Tibetan music, food, dress, musk all you would get in Sikkim.

 Gangtok is situated at an altitude of five,410 ft in East-Sikkim.
 Distance from NJP (the nearest major railway station) is 126kms, from Bagdogra aerodrome 124kms, from Siliguri 114kms, and from Darjeeling 98kms.
-Gangtok is barely four hours drive from Darjeeling, 4.5 hours from both NJP and Bagdogra (the nearest airport).
-Private and shared taxi services are available in plenty between Gangtok and these places.
-There is additionally bus service from Siliguri SNT bus stand and helicopter service between Bagdogra and Gangtok taking only thirty-five minutes one way.
+Gangtok was barely four hours drive from Darjeeling, 4.5 hours from both NJP and Bagdogra (the nearest airport).
+Private and shared taxi services were available in plenty between Gangtok and these places.
+There was additionally bus service from Siliguri SNT bus stand and helicopter service between Bagdogra and Gangtok taking only thirty-five minutes one way.

 Day 1– Reaching Gangtok.
 Evening free to stroll to M.G.
 Marg or Local Market